thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-explainability/README.md

 ## Issues

-- APIs listed under the Explainability and Mask PDF section in the docs are currently non-functional and will be updated in the next release.
+- APIs listed under the Explainability and Mask PDF section in the docs are currently non-functional and will be deprecated in the next release.
-- AnchorText explanation is not functional due to some dependencies and will also be updated in the next release.
+- AnchorText explanation is not functional due to some dependencies and will also be deprecated in the next release.